JakeHuneau/wordle-bot/README.md

 ## Testing

-Currently, it correctly guesses a word in 4.7 tries and is correct within 6 tries 89% of the time.
-The most difficult word is EALES with it taking 14 tries.
+Currently, it correctly guesses a word on average in 3.6 tries and is correct within 6 tries 99.1% of the time.